RaijmakersH/az900-labs/Instructions/Walkthroughs/15-Manage resource locks.md

 ---
 # 15 - Manage resource locks

-In this walkthrough, we will create a resource group, add a lock to resource group and test deletion, test deleting a resource in the resource group, and remove the resource lock.
+In this walkthrough, we will create a resource group, add a delete lock to the resource group and test deleting the resource group.
+Locks can be applied in a subscription to resource groups, or individual resources to prevent accidental deletion or modification of critical resources.

 # Task 1: Create a resource group (5 min)